Senegal Country Commercial Guide

 The country code for Senegal is +221.

 Air: Transportation: Dakar’s Blaise Diagne International Airport (DSS) is Senegal’s main airport.
 28 airlines are operating out of Blaise Diagne.
 Dakar is linked to numerous African cities by air, and daily flights go to Europe.
-Delta Airlines and Air Senegal fly nonstop from New York to Dakar.
+Delta Airlines flies nonstop from New York to Dakar and United Airlines operates a direct flight from Washington to Dakar.

 Port: Dakar has one of the largest deep-water seaports along the West African coast.
 Its deep-draft structure and 640-foot-wide access channel allows round-the-clock access to the port.
 Current infrastructure includes tanker vessel loading and unloading terminals, a container terminal with a storage capacity of 3000 20-foot-equivalent units, a cereals and fishing port, a dedicated phosphate terminal, and a privately-run ship repair facility.
 Senegal Minergy Port (SMP) was awarded a 35-year concession for the design, build, operation, and ownership of a multicommodity dry and liquid bulk port in Bargny-Sendou, Senegal.
 The facility will be a deep-water port that will be able to handle petroleum products as well as dry bulk volume and will relieve pressure from downtown Dakar’s port.